+CAPITULATION.
+In military law.
 The surrender of a fort, fortified town, or army in the field to a besieging or opposing army; the treaty or agreement between the commanding officers which embodies the terms and conditions on which the surrender is made.

-Capitulations is the name used for treaty engagements between the Turkish government and the principal states of Europe by which subjects of the latter. residents in the territory of the former, were exempt from the laws of the places where they dwelt.
+In international law.
+Capitulations is the name used for treaty engagements between the Turkish government and the principal states of Europe by which subjects of the latter, residents in the territory of the former, were exempt from the laws | acy through artifice.
+See Captation.

+of the places where they dwelt.
 1 Kinglake, Invasion of Crimea 116.

-"The 'usages of the Franks' begin in what are known in international law as 'the capitulations,' granting rights of exterritoriality to Christians residing or traveling in Mohammedan countries.

-By these capitulations a usage was established that Franks [a generic name for all participants in such privileges], being in Turkey, whether domiciled or temporarily, should be under the jurisdiction, civil and criminal, of their respective ministers and consuls."
+'The 'usages of the Franks' begin in what are known in international law as 'the capitulations,' granting rights of exterritoriality to Christians residing or traveling in Mohammedan countries. \ \ \ By these \ \ \ capitulations a usage was established that Franks [a generic name for all participants in such privileges], being in Turkey, whether domiciled or temporarily, should be under the jurisdiction, civil and criminal, of their respective ministers and consuls."
 Dainese v.
-United States, 15 Ct.
-Cl.
+United States, 15 Ct.Cl.
 64.

-An agreement by which the prince and the people, or those who have the right of the people, regulate the manner in which the government is to be administered.
-Wolfflus, § 989.
+In the civil law, An agreement by which the prince and the people, or those who have the right of the people, regulate the manner in which the government is to be administered.
+Wolfflus, §